 So I got myself to the Midnight Write that year, organized by the incredible Austin Penguins, a well-established local chapter.
 I didn’t know a single person but sat at a table in a 24-hour cafe, surrounded by other determined writers, typing the opening words to a novel I’d been thinking about for a year.

 About a week in, at a writing meet up at a coffee shop called Austin Java, I sat down by two women, who let me know it was cheap wine night and to avail myself of a glass.
 They introduced themselves as Ivy and Audrey.
 A few minutes later, a fourth person, a guy who went by Fool, joined us.

 The evening, greased by red wine and a sense of hilarity in trying to write novels on such a short timeline, caused us to laugh and joke and try to out-wit each other with ridiculous scenes.

 We became tight friends, and on the last night of November, I made my word count, as did Audrey and Fool.
 I had done it.
 50,000 words.
 A novel more than half finished.
 And friends.

 We celebrated the next Saturday at a party hosted by the Penguins, then made our way to a jazz bar called The Elephant Room.
 We were met by a man named Kurt, a friend of Audrey’s, who wrote me a few days later to ask if he could read my work.
 With the encouragement of the Austin Java crew, Kurt and I began dating.

 This last June, we were married.

 Three of my NaNoWriMo novels have been published.
-Two of them hit the top 500 in Amazon during their releases.
-I am very close to my dream of becoming a full-time writer, and I have a following now who signs up to read my NaNo excerpts as I release them during November.
+I am living my dream of being a full-time writer, and I have a following now who signs up to read my NaNo excerpts as I release them during November.